getyourguide/auto-pr/docs/examples.md

 ## Commands

-Here are some example commands that can be used as a reference of the power of the tool
+Here are some example commands that can be used as a reference when writing your own.

 ### Run Python script within virtualenv